 It is a swimming beach with a changing room and locker facilities.
 Stay overnight in Havelock.
 Check availability of the Havelock Island hotels here.

 Start with Elephant Beach in the morning.
-You can reach there by ferry or trek from Radhanagar Beach.
+You can reach there by boat from Havelock Jetty or by trekking from Radhanagar Beach.
 Lots of fun water sports can be enjoyed at the beach.

 Scuba is not allowed at this beach but you can do snorkeling here.